franl08/On-the-Energy-Efficiency-of-Sorting-Algorithms/README.md

 ## LIST OF ALL LANGUAGES TO STUDY

-List contains the 27 languages from the *23.02 Benchmarks Game* Study (https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html)
+List contains the part of the 27 languages from the *23.02 Benchmarks Game* Study (https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html)

 - [X] C (*scripts* feitos)
 - [X] C++ (*scripts* feitos)